Orwatronic/mas_514/docs/src/report.rst

     * ``cd C:\<gitlab_folder>\mas514\docs``
     * ``pip install -r requirements.txt``

 After that the Python packages have been installed, the local autobuild feature can be started by executing ``serve.bat`` from the ``./docs/`` folder.

+* ``start serve.bat``

 Visit the generated webpage on http://127.0.0.1:8000.
 The autobuild system will detect a any changes and automatically rebuild your webpage if some of the files are changed in the ``docs`` folder.
 Go ahead and try it out!

 Math in reST